Evangelical Church of the Augsburg Confession in Romania: Beginnings

 In the semi-independent Principality of Transylvania (under Turkish control), the church enjoyed much religious freedom.
-However this changed when it came under Habsburg control, with the Catholic Church having privileged status.
+However, this changed when it came under Habsburg control, with the Catholic Church having privileged status.

 20th century

 The Lutheran German minority was highly persecuted during the communist era.
 The church activities were surveyed by the Securitate, its school system and the diaconal institutions were dismantled.
 This resulted in an increasing emigration of members.
 After the 1989 revolution (and the opening of the borders), many Germans left the country, which decimated the number of members in the church.

+Since 1994 female ordination is allowed.